Rolling Turns - page 1

 - In "still" air each roll segment will cover 90°, 120°, 180 or 360° of the circle.
 However, these compass points are NEVER used whilst judging the figure, only the CGT and continuous rolling attitude of the aeroplane.

-- Level entry, on heading.
+- Level entry, must be on heading.

-- Brisk start to first roll.
+- A brisk start is required to the first roll.